Saundersfoot, Pembrokeshire, Wales

 Sue’s Pantry has the best cake and cupcake window display we’ve ever glimpsed.
 The treats are as delicious as they are pretty.
 This said by a woman who has Pittsburgh’s Prantl’s Bakery to drool over—their windows aren’t this gorgeous.

-Humor to be had
+Welsh Humor to be Had

 We enjoyed our first-ever afternoon tea at St. Bride’s Spa.
 The diverse staff was very gracious—from Italy, France, Wales.
 We had a lovely window table that provided a grand view of the beach.
 There were small, crustless sandwiches, scones and sweets.
 We weren’t sure of the protocol for the leftovers—is it a blatantly American thing to ask for a box?—, but at forty pounds and delicious, we sure didn’t want to leave any treats behind.
 Jackie made the decision to wrap them in a napkin and stuff them in my purse.
 We were giggling and wondering if Saundersfoot also had a “tea police.”
 Not a minute later, two older British ladies asked, “May we have a box?”
 We barely held it together.